ashishmathew98/AirlineDelays/README.md

  **Reference:** [Hex-Maps in Tableau](https://www.tableau.com/blog/viz-whiz-hex-tile-maps-64713)

- **Objective:** Analyze airline arrival statistics by state/region, carrier (Delta, SouthWest, etc.) to determine regions with poor airline service
+ **Objective:** Analyzed airline arrival statistics by state/region, carrier (Delta, SouthWest, etc.) to identify carriers and regions with poor service

 *Note: An airline is reported as a late arrival if the actual arrival time is more than 15 minutes after its scheduled arrival time*